gem/oq-installers/oq-docker/README.md

 ### Authentication support

-Authentication support for the WebUI/API can be enabled passing the `LOCKDOWN=enabled` environment variable to the Docker container:
+Authentication support for the WebUI/API can be enabled passing the `LOCKDOWN` environment variable to the Docker container; it can be set to any value:

 ```bash
 $ sudo docker run -e LOCKDOWN=enabled --name myoqcontainer -d -p 8800:8800 openquake/engine